DFE-Digital/find-information-about-academies-and-trusts/docs/getting-started.md

 ### Unit tests

-To run the project's unit tests, open a terminal in the project directory and run:
+All .NET code is [unit tested](./test-approach.md) where possible.
+You can run unit tests using your preferred IDE, or open a terminal in the project directory and run:

 ```bash
 cd tests/DfE.FindInformationAcademiesTrusts.UnitTests